singnet/dev-portal/docs/ai-developers/mpe.md

     Considering the situation in which the request to open the channel had been sent, but not yet mined.
 This can occur when the client request has not received any acknowledgement or the session is disconnected (it "lost" its state).
 2. The client requests the last state of the given payment channel from the server

 - The server can never duplicate the state of the payment channel signed by the client (off course the client should check its own signature).
- - The server saves and sends the last state, otherwise the money lost.
+- The server saves and sends the last state, otherwise the money is lost.

- **Note:** A unique gRPC method is available in the daemon helps return the state of the channel (see: https://github.com/singnet/snet-cli/blob/master/snet_cli/resources/proto/state_service.proto).
+ **Note:** A unique gRPC method is available in the daemon to return the state of the channel (see: https://github.com/singnet/snet-cli/blob/master/packages/snet_cli/snet/snet_cli/resources/proto/state_service.proto).

  The client does not necessarily require a special call request to know the last state of the channel from the daemon.